Data Loading in Depth#

 Often unconstrained spatially

-Data is accessed using regular grid in small enough chunks
+Data is accessed using a regular grid in small enough chunks

 Typically a small spatial region and time range are chosen by the user, and all of the returned Data is expected to fit into RAM.

 xarray.Dataset which is

 processed/displayed/analyzed by custom user code.
 This happens as a two